petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/displaying-object-entries/displaying-object-entries-with-collection-providers.md

    ![In the Collection Providers tab, select the object's provider.](./displaying-object-entries-with-collection-providers/images/02.png)

 1. (Optional) Filter the displayed object entries.
-You can filter by any picklist or boolean fields in the object:
+You can filter by any picklist or Boolean fields in the object:

    Click *Collection Options* (![Collection Options Button](../../../images/icon-actions.png)) and select *Filter Collection*.